 The Department collaborated with two companies to establish grain processing and splitting plants at Two Wells (Pea and Grain Exporters) and Balaklava (Gulf Industries).
 These were examples of more commercial entrepreneurial activities where the Department provided technical support to help development of commercial activities.

 On 1 January 1988 SA was declared free of bovine brucellosis and "impending free" of bovine tuberculosis.
 This ended an intensive 10 year Brucellosis and Tuberculosis Eradication Campaign (BTEC) featuring collaboration between industry and government to establish freedom of these diseases and the resultant market opportunities this provides.
-For further information on this program see Beef Cattle.

 In a collaborative venture between the Department and industry the Horticultural Export Development Committee was established, supported by newly appointed staff (Ian Lewis and Tim Deer), with emphasis placed on the export of citrus, apples, table grapes, native flowers, cherries and vegetables.